gabecreates/timesgroup-api/data/pages/home.md

   Building green is an integral part of what quality means in the 21st Century.
   Our condominiums are built with sustainability in mind as we try to build for a better future.
-firstGreenProject: Village Park Townhomes
+firstGreenProject: River Park
-secondGreenProject: Village Park Townhomes
+secondGreenProject: Eden Park II
-thirdGreenProject: Village Park Townhomes
+thirdGreenProject: Majestic Court I & II
 ---